NJ MET Charity Works

 Joseph Federico leads NJ MET's continuing efforts to support vicitims of Sri Lanka's 2004 tsunami.
 See the northjersey.com article Wayne Native Spearheads Collection at Clifton Office for Needy in Sri Lanka for more information.

 NJMET runs toy drives before the December holidays and food drives before Thanksgiving.
 They also sponsor the American Red Cross each year by giving a percentage of their profits to the organization.
-They have participated in the March of Dimes March for Babies in both New York City and Northern New Jersey.
+They have participated in the March of Dimes March for Babies in both New York City and Northern NJ.